nanovazquez/reactjs-training/exercise-4/README.md

 ### Unit testing

 Unit testing your code is just one command away: `npm run test`.
 By running this, you will execute [Jest](https://jestjs.io/), the de-facto unit testing utility for React applications.
 This tool will execute all tests inside the _*.test.ts_ or _*.spec.ts_ files.
-We already have one test in place, let's see how it works:
+We already have one test in place, **App.test.tsx**, let's see how it works:

 1. In the root folder of the exercise, run `npm run test`.
 It won't work as you haven't set up anything yet.
-1. Let's start with a basic test instead.
-With `npm run test` still running, replace the entire `it()` method with the following:
+1. Now, with `npm run test` still running, replace the entire `it()` method of the **src/components/App/App.test.tsx** file with the following:

     ```js
     it('returns the proper page', () => {